KonH/DotNetCoreBuildServer/README.md

 }
 ```

-Slack token you can get in team dashboard after add new bot, slack hub can be #channelName or @userName, and after it you can control you bot in this channel or direct messages with user.
+Slack token you can get in team dashboard after adding new bot, slack hub can be #channelName or @userName, and after that you can control your bot in this channel or direct messages with user.

-Any other parts of project config is optional and used as replacers.
+Any other parts of project config are optional and used as replacers.
 For example, you have "root" in project config:

 ```
 {